 There are several ways to serve these tasty tuna cakes.
 For the grown-ups, I recommend a little alfredo or Mornay sauce for luxurious dipping.
 For the younger crowd, you can have a bottle of ketchup handy.

 See that firm and flaky tuna texture?
-That’s why Bumble Bee® Solid White Albacore Tuna works so well in tuna cakes.
+That’s why solid white albacore works so well in tuna cakes.

 - If you preheat the oil in the pan, you can cook at a lower temperature and get more even browning.

 - Because of the seasoned breadcrumbs in this recipe, you don’t need to add salt.
 If you’re a pepper lover, feel free to add a few grinds of pepper if desired.